paullouisageneau/libdatachannel/DOC.md

 Return value: the identifier of the new Track or a negative error code

 The new track must be deleted with `rtcDeleteTrack`.

+The user must call `rtcSetLocalDescription` to negotiate the track.

 #### rtcDeleteTrack